 Article II Purpose and Activities

-1. The purpose of the Institute shall be to provide training to support and supplement the national efforts of the countries of Central and Eastern Europe, the countries formerly republics of the U.S.S.R., and other countries, in their transition from centrally planned economies to market-based economies.
+1. The purpose of the Institute shall be to provide training to support and supplement the national efforts of the countries of Central and Eastern Europe, the Baltic and Balkan countries, the members of the Commonwealth of Independent States, Asian transition countries, and other eligible countries, in their transition to full market-based developed economies.

 Article III Powers